Statistics / GLM Tools

 An alternative to voxel-wise statistics is to average the values over a pre-defined, anatomically meaningful region-of-interest in each quantitative image, and the perform statistics on those ROI values.
 This approach has several advantages, as more traditional and robust statistical methods can be used than the simple parametric T-tests that voxel-wise analysis tools use.

 To avoid resampling issues, it is preferable to warp the ROI definitions (atlas files) to the subject space and sample the quantitative maps at their native resolution.
 This can make extracting all the ROI values tedious.
-This tool can extract ROI values from multiple files at once and produce a Comma-Separated Value (.csv) file as output for use with a stats tool such as Pandas.
+This tool can extract ROI values from multiple files at once and output a table to stdout for use with a stats tool such as Pandas.
+Redirect output to a file with >.
 It can also calculate the volumes of the warped ROIs, i.e. for a Tensor/Deformation Based Morphometry analysis.
 The registrations required for this should be carried out with external tools, e.g. ANTs or FSL.

 Example Command Line